yaza11/pyGC_FID_processing/README.md

 ```python
 s.remove_outliers_all(window_length=101, diff_threshold=.001, plts=False)
 ```
-Remove the baseline from each spectrum by subtracting result from a minim filter
+Remove the baseline from each spectrum by subtracting result from a minimum filter
 ```python
 s.subtract_base_line_all(window_size_portion=1/50, plts=False)
 ```